dunamismax/bash/linux/ubuntu/_scripts/_template.md

 6. Create a responsive design that adapts to the user's terminal environment.
 7. Include detailed docstrings for all functions, classes, and modules.

 Remember to tailor the complexity to match user requirements while maintaining the professional structure and robust architecture demonstrated in the template.
+All scripts should be written to work on Ubuntu.

 ## Template / Example Script